MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/client-classify-protect.md

     - If none of the labels can be selected (they display as unavailable): The selected file does not support classification but you can protect it with custom permissions (step 3).

-    - If you see **Select template** in this dialog box: The client is running in [protection-only mode](client-protection-only-mode.md).
-You can select a template to apply protection that your administrator has configured for you.
+    - If you see **Company pre-defined protection** in this dialog box: The client is running in [protection-only mode](client-protection-only-mode.md).
+Either select a template to apply protection that your administrator has configured for you, or, select **Custom permissions** to specify your own protection settings and go to step 4.

 3. If you want to specify your own protection settings rather than use the protection settings that your administrator might have included with your selected label, select **Protect with custom permissions**.